What is the Renewanation Virginia Scholarship Foundation?

 How do I get a tax deduction for my gift?

 - Individuals and businesses seeking to make a donation to the Virginia Education Improvement Scholarship Tax Credit Program through a certified scholarship foundation must first apply to the Virginia Department of Education for pre-authorization of their intended donation amount.
-Use this link to access a copy of the downloadable fillable PDF Preauthorization Form you will need to complete and submit. http://www.doe.virginia.gov/school_finance/scholarships_tax_credits/ Scroll towards the bottom of the web page to find the form located under the listed resources “FOR DONORS”.
+Click here to access a copy of the downloadable fillable PDF Preauthorization Form you will need to complete and submit.

-- Tax credits are preauthorized to donors on a first come, first served basis.
+- As there is a stand mandated annual cap of $25 million in credits, tax credits are preauthorized to donors on a first come, first served basis.

-- A preauthorization notice issued to the donor by VDOE must accompany the donation from the donor to the Renewanation Virginia Scholarship Foundation.
+- An Approval Letter issued to the donor by VDOE must accompany the donation from the donor to the Renewanation Virginia Scholarship Foundation.

-- The Renewanation Virginia Scholarship Foundation will, within 40 days, return the notice to VDOE certifying the donor, the amount of the donation, and the date it was received from the donor.
+- The Renewanation Virginia Scholarship Foundation will promptly electronically return the notice to VDOE certifying the donor, the amount of the donation, and the date it was received from the donor.

 - Once the donation is approved, VDOE will issue a tax credit certificate to the individual or business donor, which must be submitted with the applicable Virginia tax return in order to claim the credit.

-- Preauthorization notices not acted upon by the donor within 180 calendar days of issuance will become void.
+- Preauthorization notices not acted upon by the donor within 180 calendar days of issuance will expire and become void.

 How does my donation help students?